friedhelmensch/crypto-tradingapp-simulator/README.md

 # Tresorticker

-A barebones Node.js app using [Express 4](http://expressjs.com/) to parse the PDF Menu into a readable string so it can be read from an slack integration
+A barebones Node.js app using [Express](http://expressjs.com/) to parse the to check if a set of crypto trading parameters would lead to a buy or no buy decision of the trading engine.

 ## Running Locally